 ad welcome to our German Word of the Day.
 This time we will have a look… actually a gaze at the meaning of:

-With regards to the context we can say that merken is not often used for simple things like a table or heat and NEVER for persons.
+As such, merken is not often used for simple things like a table or heat.
+And it is NEVER for people.
 You cannot merken someone.

 - It is late.